min2ha/ukwa-site/content/target/71861/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: Brexit: energy and climate change

 There is currently uncertainty about the Brexit impact on a number of issues including: the UK’s departure from Euratom, the future of the EU internal energy market (IEM) and the status of the single electricity market (SEM) on the island of Ireland.